duukkis/terminal/blog/BLOG.md

         ...
 ```

-The end result of this looping is a array that is filled with terminal rows.
+After this looping we have console array that is filled with terminal rows.
+We set the console back to screen object and then the current state is available for each screen.
 Then we can just output them into anything.

-Like a text file
+Like to a text file.

 ```
 $lastLine = max(array_keys($this->console));
 $data = '';